utkarsshhh/starbucks-analysis/README.md

 The code is in a Jupyter Notebok __model_creation.ipynb__ and requires Python 3.9 to run it.
 The Jupyter Notebook can be run in browser or installed from [here](https://jupyter.org)

 ### Data
 The dataset is present in __data__ folder in the project directory.
-The folder is not present in the repository because of data privacy concerns.
+It contains three files profile.json, portfolio.json and transcript.json

 ### Libraries
 The following libraries have been used for the application: